eisental/RedstoneChips/README.md

 ---------
    * __/redchips-active__ Lists every currently active circuit on the server.
    * __/redchips-classes__ Prints a list of installed circuit classes.
+   * __/redchips-pin__ Get info and identify chip pins.
+Point your cross at one of the pins and enter the command.
+   * __/redchips-debug__ Register a player as a debugger for a specific circuit.
+Point your cross at one of the circuit blocks and enter the command.
+                         The plugin will now send you debug messages from this circuit.
+Enter /redchips-debug off while pointing, to stop debugging.
    * __/redchips-prefs__ Prints preferences.
    * __/redchips-prefs key__ Prints one preference key: value pair.
-   * __/redchips-preds key value__ Changes the value of a preference key and saves the file.
+   * __/redchips-prefs key value__ Changes the value of a preference key and saves the file.
 Only admins are allowed to change the preferences values.
      - Example: typing <code>/redchips-prefs chipBlockType GLASS</code> will change the preferences value and make the plugin immediately expect new chips to have their body made of glass.

 Changelog
 ----------
+#### RedstoneChips 0.6 (24/01/11)
+* new command /redchips-debug for getting debug messages from a circuit.
+* new command /redchips-pin for getting info about a specific chip pin.

 #### RedstoneChips 0.5 (22/01/11)
 * improved circuit detection algorithm.
 * improved performance of circuit destruction.